Overview #

 Step 2 – Define Recipients / Form Configuration #

 After saving the form setup, proceed to the next step to define recipients.
 This step ensures that the right audience receives or has access to the form.
 There are five types of assignments.
-The first four are:

-• External Users
+- External Users

-• Students
+- Students

-• Employees
+- Employees

-The last type of assignment is:
+The last type is:

 Parents (For Child Completion) #